nano-sippe/dispersion/docs/source/index.rst

 name the database.
 Finally you will be asked if you would like to install the available modules.
 See :ref:`ref-Modules` for more information.

-now that the database has been setup, we can start using the package.
+Now that the database has been setup, we can start using the package.
 For examples and further documentation, see the related pages.

 Contents